ledstrip/piledstrip-server/README.md

 ```

 # Compatibility
 In the current state the project is configured to work with a RaspberryPi but extension to other platforms is trivially possible.
-Simply copy the DemoInterface.cpp/.h and integrate the GPIO controlling library.
+Simply copy the `DemoInterface.cpp` and `DemoInterface.h` and integrate the GPIO controlling library.

 If you add other hardware support pull requests are welcome!